NACLab/ngc-learn/docs/demonstrations/demo1_gen_models.md

 to the MNIST dataset.
 Specifically, we will focus on training three key models, each with different structural properties, and estimating their marginal log likelihoods.

+## Setting Up and Training A Generative System

 To start, navigate to the `examples/` directory to access the example/demonstration code and further enter the `examples/data/` sub-folder.
 Unzip the file `mnist.zip` to create one more sub-folder that contains a set of numpy arrays that house